sungchian/loan-approval-prediction/README.md

 In conclusion, for maximizing model performance, Logistic Regression exhibited superior results, especially when fine-tuning parameters, closely trailed by the Random Forest model.
 The Decision Tree model did not substantially improve accuracy following the 'Delete missing values' method.

 # ☁️ Project Improvements
+1. Feature Engineering:
+Enhance the predictive power of the models by creating new features from the existing data.
+For example, interaction terms between numerical features or aggregating features that can capture more complex relationships within the data.
+This could include ratios like the loan amount to applicant income, or new binary indicators for specific thresholds in income or loan amount.

+2. Handling Missing Values:
+Instead of simply deleting rows with missing values or using basic imputation techniques, apply advanced imputation methods like K-Nearest Neighbors (KNN) imputation, or model-based imputation.
+These methods can better estimate missing values based on the relationships between features, potentially improving model performance.

+3. Algorithm Tuning and Ensemble Methods:
+Further tune the hyperparameters of the models using more sophisticated techniques such as Bayesian Optimization or Genetic Algorithms.
+Additionally, consider ensemble methods that combine multiple models, such as Gradient Boosting Machines (GBM) or Stacking, to potentially increase accuracy and robustness.